Wide-Seated Forward Bend (Upavistha Konasana) aka Pancake

 - Sit with your legs extended in front of you.

-- Open your legs wide, forming a “V” shape.
+- Open your legs wide, forming a wide “V” shape.

 - Flex your feet and point your toes towards the ceiling.